coldfusioncsr/mega/CREW.md

 > From 2025Q2
 >
-> To be listed, you need to demonstrate that you earn 100k RP per day
+> To be listed, you need to demonstrate that you earn 100k RP in a day

 |&#x1F464;Member|Joined|&#x2316;Location|&#x1F30D;Timezone|Role|📘RP|📘Tokens|🏆Tournements|🔶WEC|
 |--|--|--|--|--|--|--|--|--|